hzeller/ldgraphy/design.md

 ![](./img/anim-cone-arc-scan.gif)

+However, making custom mirrors in such a shape at home is not easy.

+Possible ways:
-However, making custom mirrors in such a shape at home is not really feasible (Someone who has access to a lathe: this would essentially be a 45° bevel on the inside of a large diameter stainless steel pipe with a wall thickness of about 2-3mm.
+ * With a lathe: this would essentially be a 45° bevel on the inside of a large diameter stainless steel pipe with a wall thickness of about 2-3mm.
    Then mirror finish polishing this bevel.
-I don't have access to a lathe though :/).
+Stainless steel or aluminum are both nicely polisheable, so these could be materials of choice.
+ * [John M. suggests on his blog][NaN-cone-mirror] to build such a mirror using laser cut parts that, snapped together, defining the shape.

-We want to build this machine with minimal accessible tools, so this is a hurdle.
+We want to build this machine with minimal accessible tools, so these techniques have to be explored if they can be done with minimal tools.
+Till then, let's see what else we can do.

 #### Straight mirror line exposure
 We can simplify and use a straight mirror to project downwards to get a line.